taichi/actions-cfn-diff/README.md

 - use [aws-actions/configure-aws-credentials@v2](https://github.com/aws-actions/configure-aws-credentials)
 - setup IAM Role for describe Cloudformation stacks
+  - If you use the CDK lookup role, there is no need to create a new role for actions-cfn-diff. see [Assume role example](#assume-role-example)

 The IAM policy required by this action is as follows